ArekKrak/arekkrak.dev/README.md

 This portfolio website showcases my profile, goals, and projects as a full-stack developer in training, featuring:

-- A home page with an AI generated image, a medieval version of myself gradually turning into my original, modern version of myself upon hover or click - a JavaScript functionality
+- A home page showing an AI generated image of a portrait, a medieval version of myself gradually crossfading into my original, modern version of myself upon hover or click - a JavaScript functionality demonstrated.
+The medieval version of myself will be replaced one day with a more professional version, as I currently consider it a fancy feature of my website, part of the project from my course
-- An "About Me" page where I introduce myself and present programming technologies I'm familiar with
+- An "About Me" page where I introduced myself and presented programming technologies I'm familiar with
-- Visuals, CTA buttons, and layout that adapts seamlessly to screen size
+- A "Projects" page showcasing my most compelling (so far) projects
+- A contact page where you can use one of the options available to get in touch with me
+- JavaScript functionality like the-already-mentioned image crossfade style, dark/light mode, and the rotating background

+I designate this Portfolio website as Vol. 1, as it will be evolving over time and more projects will be added.

 ---

 ## Project Overview

-This project was the culmination of a front-end development module, focused on HTML5 and CSS3 responsive design principles.
+This project was the consolidation of my learning, focused on HTML5, CSS3 responsive design principles, and JavaScript functionality.
 It required the practical application of:

-- Media queries
-- Relative units (`em`, `rem`, `%`)
-- Fluid image resizing
+- HTML & CSS
+- At least one interactive feature using JavaScript
+- Git version control
-- Flexbox layout and positioning
+- The command line and file navigation

-The project brief came from the Codecademy **Responsive Club Website** challenge project.
+The project brief came from the Codecademy **Portfolio Website** kanban project.
 It was open-ended, emphasizing creative decision-making, real-world layout planning, and problem solving.

 ---